jackdesert/gentoo-install-for-newbs/README.md

 If you want to be able to scroll through the STDOUT that is generated, start screen before continuing.

     screen

+(Press ENTER after you get the wall of text)

 ### 4. Connect to wifi

+Run this command, substituting your actual network name:

     iwctl station wlan0 connect 'Name of your Network'
     # (It will ask for your network password)